LauraTelqiu/friends-tv-show-api/README.md

 Every episode represents:

 Year of production based on IMDB

 Season of the Friends show

 The title of the episode, starting with 'The one with ...'

 Duration of episode by minutes

-Summary of the episode in a few lines
+Summary of the episode in a few line

 Director of that specific episode

 IMDB rating of that episode

 ## Endpoints